tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 slug: duckplyr-1-0-0
 title: duckplyr fully joins the tidyverse!
-date: 2025-02-11
+date: 2025-02-13
 author: Kirill Müller and Maëlle Salmon
 description: >
-    duckplyr 1.0.0 is on CRAN and part of the tidyverse! duckplyr is a drop-in replacement for dplyr, powered by DuckDB for speed.
+    duckplyr 1.0.0 is on CRAN and part of the tidyverse!
+    A drop-in replacement for dplyr, powered by DuckDB for speed.
     It is the most dplyr-like of dplyr backends.

 photo:
   url: https://www.pexels.com/photo/a-mallard-duck-on-water-6918877/
   author: Kiril Gruev

 # one of: "deep-dive", "learn", "package", "programming", "roundup", or "other"
 categories: [package]
 tags:
   - duckplyr
   - dplyr
   - tidyverse
-rmd_hash: bc4ad3d08fdee469
+rmd_hash: 5235ed3e5e2f9ed6

 ---